nindevdo/SteamDiary/README.md

 # @T&Ts:

-- This will only log time played while the user is online
+- This will only log time played while the user is online.
+However, if you want to be sneaky and have two machines with Steam installed then you can go invisible on the machine you're gaming on and online on the one you are not.

 # Prerequisites: